James E. Briggs: Military career

 Second Lieutenant Briggs' first assignment was to the Sixth Field Artillery Regiment at Fort Hoyle, Maryland.
 After spending nine months at there, he entered Primary Flying School and, in 1930, received his pilot's wings upon graduation from the Advanced Flying School at Kelly Field, Texas.
 Briggs was rated a command pilot.

-After his transfer to the U.S. Air Corps in 1930, Lieutenant Brings joined the 95th Pursuit Squadron at Rockwell Field near Coronado, California.
+After his transfer to the U.S. Air Corps in 1930, Lieutenant Briggs joined the 95th Pursuit Squadron at Rockwell Field near Coronado, California.
 He stayed with the 95th through its move in 1931 to March Field, California, and until he received orders in 1934 to attend the 10-month course at the Air Corps Technical School, Chanute Field, Illinois.

-The period from August 1935 to August 1937 was spent in Hawaii with the 18th Composite Group and as commander of the 19th Pursuit Squadron at Wheeler Field on the Island of Oahu.
-After serving next in several command and staff positions with the 1st Pursuit Group, Selfridge Field, Michigan, in 1940 Captain Briggs reported to the U.S. Military Academy where he spent the next two years as a member of the faculty in the Department of Mathematics.
+He spent the period from August 1935 to August 1937 in Hawaii with the 18th Composite Group and as commander of the 19th Pursuit Squadron at Wheeler Field on the Island of Oahu.
+After serving next in several command and staff positions with the 1st Pursuit Group, Selfridge Field, Michigan, and graduating from the Air Corps Tactical School in 1939, in 1940 Captain Briggs reported to the U.S. Military Academy where he spent the next two years as a member of the faculty in the Department of Mathematics.

 In May 1942, the then Colonel Briggs was appointed operations officer of the Eighth Air Force Fighter Command in Europe and in September 1943 became air officer of the European Section of the War Department General Staff.

 Briggs became deputy commander of the North Atlantic Divisions Air Transport Command in March 1945 and, in December that year, went to Air Transport Command headquarters as assistant chief of staff for plans and chief of organizational planning.
 In April 1946, he became a member of the Central Intelligence Group in Washington, D.C.

 Moving to Colorado Springs, Colorado, in August 1947, he became chief of staff for the Fifteenth Air Force and, in April 1948, went to Spokane Air Force Base, Washington, to assume command of the 92nd and 98th Bombardment wings.
 After promotion to brigadier general in December 1948, he moved to MacDill Air Force Base in Florida in March 1949 and became commander of the 306th and 307th Bombardment wings.